 National Haemovigilance Report

-The Australian Haemovigilance Report 2010 has been developed by the NBA in conjunction with the Haemovigilance Advisory Committee (HAC), and describes adverse transfusion events reported in a number of States and Territories during July 2008 – June 2009.
+The Australian Haemovigilance Report 2010 was developed by the NBA in conjunction with the Haemovigilance Advisory Committee (HAC), and describes adverse transfusion events reported in a number of States and Territories during July 2008 – June 2009.

-The Initial Australian Haemovigilance Report has been developed by the NBA in conjunction with the Haemovigilance Project Working Group (HPWG), and describes adverse transfusion events reported in a number of States and Territories over three-to-five years.
+The Initial Australian Haemovigilance Report was developed by the NBA in conjunction with the Haemovigilance Project Working Group (HPWG), and describes adverse transfusion events reported in a number of States and Territories over three-to-five years.